msternbach/Oura-Ring/README.md

 | Timing          | 56.72 | 1.00 | 100.00|
 | Restfulness     | 53.07 | 21.00| 82.00|

-I score highest on latency and efficiency.
-I score lowest on timing and restfulness.
+My highest average on sleep contributors is latency and efficiency.
+Timing and restfulness are the lowest.
+My max restfulness was only 82 while every other contributor has maxes of 95+, so restfulness seems like the clear biggest issue.
+I've achieved scores of 95 or higher on every contributor, so if I can can improve my restfulness, it is possible for me to achieve a 95+ sleep score.

-What sleep contributors do I struggle with the most?
+#### What sleep contributors do I struggle with consistently?
 | Contributor    |Percent Score 0-20 | Percent Score 21-40 | Percent Score 41-60 | Percent Score 61-80 | Percent Score 81-100 |
 |----------------|------------|-------------|-------------|-------------|--------------|
 | Latency        | 0.00       | 0.55        | 3.85        | 21.43       | 74.18        |